Subjective Face Transform using Human First Impressions: Discussion

 \section{Discussion}

-Table~\ref{table:final_results} shows results for the proposed framework using both \textit{real} and \textit{synthetic} data for training.
-We can observe that identities of the original faces are largely retained (IS $>0.75$) while providing visually perceivable transformations (PD $>0.22$).
-The FFHQ \cite{karras2019style} and StyleGAN2-ADA \cite{karras2020training} generated images are in-domain, as these datasets were either used to train the generator and/or the mapping module.
-These datasets predictably perform better, which we can partially attribute to the familiarity of the pipeline components to these image features from training.
+Table~\ref{table:final_results} shows results for the proposed framework using \textit{real} and \textit{synthetic} data for training, \textit{without ID Loss}.
+We can observe that identities of the original faces are still largely retained (IS $>0.75$) while providing visually perceivable transformations (PD $>0.2$).
+The FFHQ~\cite{karras2019style} and StyleGAN2-ADA~\cite{karras2020training} generated images are in-domain, as these were either used to train the generator and/or the mapping module.
+The results on these datasets are predictably better.
 The out-of-domain results are comparatively closer to their in-domain counterparts, with a performance concern being the quality of the generated faces ($\uparrow$ FID scores).
-The images in Figure~\ref{fig:final_pipeline_performance} show semantically continuous transformations on either side of the original.
-This is true for both \textit{real} and \textit{synthetic} evaluation sets (additional qualitative results are presented in Appendix \ref{section:additional_qualitative_results}).

-The results show correlations of subjective attributes with combinations of various objective edits.
-One common observation is related to \textit{age} --- while the identity's age $\uparrow$ with $\uparrow$ in \textit{dominance}, $\uparrow$ in \textit{trustworthiness} \& \textit{attractiveness} is associated with $\downarrow$ in age.
-This leads to the interpretation that older individuals tend to be perceived as more dominant~\cite{batres2015influence}, while younger individuals are perceived as more trustworthy and attractive~\cite{sutherland2022understanding}.
-A few other observations follow the same correlation; $\uparrow$ in dominance is associated with $\uparrow$ in facial hair, wrinkles, and angry facial expressions, while an $\uparrow$ in the other attributes correspond to $\downarrow$ in the same objective edits.
-The opposite is true for facial edits involving a \textit{smile} --- $\uparrow$ in smile is associated with $\uparrow$ in trustworthiness \& attractiveness, and $\downarrow$ in dominance.
-The pipeline learns these correlations using face images annotated via human-like subjective prediction models, extending from crowd perception data used to train them.